-Before hiring employees, spend time learning how to calculate payroll for your business.
-It’ll save you time from having to correct errors and thousands of dollars in penalties; you might even experience lower turnover by eliminating paycheck frustrations.
-You can perform calculations manually (hours worked X pay rate), using an online calculator, or with software.
+Before hiring employees, it’s important to take the time to learn how to calculate payroll for your business.
+It’ll save you time from having to correct errors and possibly thousands in fines, and you might even experience lower turnover by eliminating paycheck frustrations.
+You can perform calculations manually (hours worked X pay rate), use an online calculator, or rely on software.

-To start doing payroll, figure out how much time each employee has worked for the period.
-For hourly employees, this will be total work hours―and minutes if you want to pay exact amounts.
-For salaried, it’ll be a set number of hours agreed upon at the time of hire like a standard 40 hours, regardless of actual hours worked.
-You’ll also need to have selected a pay schedule at this point, which means you should know if you’re paying employees weekly, biweekly, or on some other cadence.
+To start doing payroll, you’ll need to figure out how much time each employee has worked for the period.
+For hourly employees, this will be total work hours (and minutes if you want to pay exact amounts).
+For salaried staff, it’ll be a set number of hours agreed upon at the time of hire (like a standard 40 hours, regardless of actual hours worked).
+You’ll also need to have selected a pay schedule at this point.
+This schedule means you should know if you’re paying employees weekly, biweekly, monthly, etc.

 Total Work Time for Salaried Employees

-You should pay your salaried employees the same amount per pay period unless you have a nonexempt salaried position and are legally required to pay out overtime worked.
-Upon hiring an employee, you’ll determine a set annual salary amount and a guaranteed number of hours for which they will be paid.
-Knowing this information will help you calculate how much you should be paying each salaried employee each pay period.
+You should pay your salaried employees the same amount per pay period (unless you have a nonexempt salaried position and are legally required to pay out overtime worked).

-Because salaried employees’ work hours are fixed, they won’t need to document their working hours for payroll purposes.
-If you’re using or plan to use payroll software, check that it has an autopilot feature that automatically calculates payroll each period (without you having to do anything).
-Paychecks for salaried employees are the easiest to automate because their hours worked and the pay rate stay the same.
+Tip: If you’re looking to use payroll software, check if there is an autopilot feature that automatically calculates payroll each period (without you having to do anything).
+Paychecks for salaried employees are the easiest to automate because their hours worked and pay rate stay the same.